rmscode/binary-garden/docs/general/refs-vs-ntfs.md

 ## ReFS Caveats

-Microsofts official docs go on and on about the ebenfits of ReFS's integrity and resiliency, but what happens when ReFS *can't* correct a problem?
+Microsofts official docs go on and on about the benfits of ReFS's integrity and resiliency, but what happens when ReFS *can't* correct a problem?

 ReFS will delete files that is deems unfixable.
 There are two scenarios where this can happen: